cs432-websci-spr20/assignments/HW3.md

 *This is the public posting of the assignment.
 See Piazza or Blackboard for the invite link to make your submission in your own repository in the class organization.*

-# Homework 3 - Website Ranking
+# Homework 3 - Ranking Webpages
 **Due:** Tuesday, February 25, 2020 *before class*

 ## Assignment